Lampard is no Klopp: Chelsea manager doesn't have the CV to save himself from the sack | Goal.com

 Losing to Leicester isn't humiliation in itself; they are now top of the league after all.
 But the manner of the defeats to top opposition is a growing cause for concern.

 Chelsea haven't beaten a team in the top six this season.
-They have drawn 0-0 with Man United and Tottenham, and lost to Everton, Leicester, Liverpool and Manchester City.
+They have drawn 0-0 with Manchester United and Tottenham, and lost to Everton, Leicester, Liverpool and Manchester City.

 Worse still, some of these big sides have toyed with Chelsea, with Leicester just the latest team to cruise to victory over Lampard's troops.